Background

 (maybe also an option for Wing Nuts which were commonly used in

-what those "teeth" on pliers were for?).
+Ever wonder what those "teeth" on pliers were

-Fahnestock Clips under the thumb nuts then you can not depress the
+for?).
+Note if you add Fahnestock Clips under the thumb nuts

-installed in prototype 2.
+pin.
+Notice there's a tip pin installed in prototype 2.

 The electrical design is aimed at minimal resistance and low cost.